Why Are You Attending an Online Career Event?

-Before you sign up to attend a career event or career fair, you should take a step back to reflect and understand why exactly you want to participate in one.
+Before you sign up to attend an online career event or fair, you should take a step back to reflect and understand why exactly you want to participate in one.
 What are your goals?
 What do you want to accomplish?
 Do you

 - need to fill open positions

 - want to generate general brand awareness

 - want to be exposed to the top talents in the market

 - want to start building your employer brand?

 Also, think about the target audience you want to reach.
 By defining your goals and the target audience first, you can ensure that you pick the right format and event, hence optimizing your return.

 How To Identify And Pick The Right Virtual Career Event